cKlee/ecpo/ecpo.md

 # Introduction

-The **Enumeration and Chronology of Periodicals Ontology (ECPO)** defines the common bibliographic terms for the description of enumeration and chronology of periodicals.
+The **Enumeration and Chronology of Periodicals Ontology (ECPO)** defines the common bibliographic terms for the description of enumeration and chronology typically used for serials.

-Institutions like libraries normally describing their holdings of periodically issued media like journals, serials, annuals, newspapers etc. on a more abstract level than on a single unit level like they do it with books.
+Institutions such as libraries usually describe their holdings of periodically appearing media like magazines, series, annual, newspapers as well as multipart monographs on a more abstract level than on a single unit level, as they do with books.

-Holding descriptions of periodicals are more on the level of ranges of units.
-Ranges of periodical units are described by beginning and ending groups.
-Periodical units are commonly called "issues" mostly grouped into "volumes" but in both cases the caption and hierarchy depth may vary.
-There are more complex structures than this, like for instance Newspapers descriptions might have multiple subissues (e.g. one in the morning, another in the evening).
+Descriptions of holdings of serials are more on the level of ranges of units.
+Ranges of units are described by beginning and ending groups.
+Units of serials are commonly called "issues" mostly grouped into "volumes" but in both cases the caption and hierarchy depth may vary.
+There are more complex structures than this, such as descriptions of newspapers, which might have multiple subissues (e.g. one in the morning, another in the evening).
 This ontology is trying to cope this, but not all complex structures might be expressed.

-It it also possible that the enumeration and chronology of periodicals is described in a itemized way.
-Itemized means that the enumeration and chronology of a periodical is described by a listing of each part of the unit held [see ANSI/NISO Z39.71-2006](http://www.niso.org/apps/group_public/project/details.php?project_id=38 "ANSI/NISO Z39.71-2006") not using ranges.
+It it also possible that the description of an enumeration and chronology of serials is done in a itemized way.
+The term itemized means that a enumeration and chronology contains a listing of each part of the unit [see ANSI/NISO Z39.71-2006](http://www.niso.org/apps/group_public/project/details.php?project_id=38 "ANSI/NISO Z39.71-2006"), and not using ranges.

 A document using this ontology shall give answers to the questions:

-  -  What units of a periodical are held by an agent?
+  -  What units of a serial are held by an agent?
-  -  What units of a periodical are not held by an agent?
+  -  What units of a serial are not held by an agent?
-  -  Is the chronology of a holding of a periodical closed or open?
+  -  Is the chronology of a holding of a serial closed or open?

 A Question a document using this ontology might not answer:

-  -  Does an agent hold a specific unit of a periodical?
+  -  Does an agent hold a specific unit of a serial?

+# Scope of the ontology

+ECPO is designed for the needs of libraries and related organizations to describe the enumeration and chronology of their collected series.
+But this ontology does not exclude the use of other types of publication or their collectors, nor exclude the use in completely different contexts from.

-## Status of this document
+# Status of this document

 This HTML document and RDF serializations of the Enumeration and Chronology of Periodicals Ontology [**`ecpo.ttl`**](ecpo.ttl) in RDF/Turtle and [**`ecpo.owl`**](ecpo.owl) in RDF/XML) are generated automatically from a source file written in Pandoc Markdown syntax.
 Sources and updates are available at <http://github.com/cklee/ecpo>.
 The current version of this document was last modified at {GIT_REVISION_DATE} with revision {GIT_REVISION_HASH}.